sametcn99/open-on-gpv-crx/README.md

 # GitHub Profile Viewer Opener Chrome Extension

 This Chrome extension allows you to easily open a GitHub Profile on [Github Profile Viewer](https://next-github-profile-viewer.vercel.app).
+Install the GPV extension to enhance your experience on Github, Gists, and GitLab profiles.
+Once installed, simply click on the extension while browsing profiles on these platforms to access comprehensive Profile Statistics through the Github Profile Viewer.
+Elevate your profile tracking and analysis by integrating GPV into your browser, allowing for a seamless and enriched exploration of Github, Gists, and GitLab profiles.

 ## Installation